Trapping-potential dependence of the unitary Fermi gas at the BCS-BEC crossover: Fluctuation spectrum

 where

+We have omitted the $\ell$-dependence, as it contributes only at higher order in the \ac{wkb} approximation.
 Imposing appropriate boundary conditions, the fourth-order differential operator is selfadjoint, so we have a generalization of the Sturm--Liouville problem encountered at \ac{lo} in Sec.~\ref{sec:linear-regime}.
-This means that the spectrum of \(q_0^2\) remains discrete, and there is a basis of eigenvectors \(\pi_n\) for the Hilbert space of fluctuations with weight \(w(r)\).
+This means that the spectrum of \(q_0(n)^2\) remains discrete, and there is a basis of eigenvectors \(\pi_n(r)\) for the Hilbert space of fluctuations with weight \(w(r)\).

 The highest derivative term is again controlled by the small parameter \(\delta = \varpi/q_0\), and we can look for a perturbative \ac{wkb} solution.
 As pointed out above, in this regime it is sufficient to correct the eikonal and transport equations in Eq.~\eqref{eq:eikonal} and Eq.~\eqref{eq:transport} which become